mdranger/chain3j/docs/source/links.rst

 - `Solidity <http://solidity.readthedocs.io/en/develop/>`_ docs
 - `Layout of variables in storage <http://solidity.readthedocs.io/en/latest/miscellaneous.html#layout-of-state-variables-in-storage>`_
 - `Ethereum tests <https://github.com/ethereum/tests>`_ contains lots of common tests for clients
-- `Etherscan <https://etherscan.io>`_ is very useful for exploring blocks and transactions, it also has a `testnet site <https://testnet.etherscan.io>`_
+- `Mcscan <https://etherscan.io>`_ is very useful for exploring blocks and transactions, it also has a `testnet site <https://testnet.etherscan.io>`_
 - `Ethstats <https://ethstats.net/>`_ provides a useful network dashboard.
 There is also a dedicated `Parity dashboard <https://stats.parity.io/>`_,